SyncGM/external-text/README.md

 -----------------------------------------------------------------------------
 To display text, place this in an event's script command:

   `text(!Key!)`

-   `!Key!` should be replaced with a string corresponding to the key of the
-       text that you want to display.
+  `!Key!` should be replaced with a string corresponding to the key of the text that you want to display.
 As an example, if I had a text key called Intro, I would use this to call it:

-       `text("Intro")`
+  `text('Intro')`

 You can also display multiple sections of text at once with this:

   `block_text(!Key!)`

   `!Key!` should be replaced with either a Regular Expression or a string.
    If you use a regular expression, it will display the text for all keys that match it.
 If you use a string, it will display the text for all keys that include it.
 This is simply a faster way to display scenes.
 As an example, let's say we have a number of messages for our introduction.
 Their keys are called Intro 1 through Intro 12.
    Instead of 12 calls of `text("Intro ")`, we could use one of these:

   `block_text(/^Intro \d+/)`

   `block_text("Intro")`

   The first one is better, of course, but both work.
 The problem with the second comes in if we have another key that's similar - let's say Ralph's Introduction.
 It would be called too, because it contains Intro.
 It would not be called with the first one.

 v3.0 has added two optional parameters to `block_text`.
 It can now be called like this:

   `block_text(!Key!, !Start!, !End!)`

  `!Key!` is the same as it would be for the original `block_text`.
-   `!Start!` is an integer referencing the starting point for text iteration:
-       rather than display every piece of text whose key matches the given `!Key!`, it will start at the nth occurence of `!Key!`.
+ `!Start!` is an integer referencing the starting point for text iteration: rather than display every piece of text whose key matches the given `!Key!`, it will start at the nth occurence of `!Key!`.
  `!End!` is an integer referencing the end point for text iteration.
-Only
-       text up to the nth occurence will be displayed.
+Only text up to the nth occurence will be displayed.

 v3.0 also adds the `block_text_us` method.
 It takes the same parameters as `block_text`, but does not sort the keys before iterating.